bentoml/BentoML/docs/source/concepts.rst

 #.
 Saves the model based on the ML training framework and artifact type used
 #.
 Automatically extracts all the pip dependencies required by your BentoService class and put into a `requirements.txt` file
 #.
 Saves all the local python code dependencies
 #.
-Put all the generated files into one file directory, which, by default, this is a location managed by BentoML
+Put all the generated files into one file directory, which, by default, is a location managed by BentoML

 .. code-block:: python